Meeting and surpassing all audience expectations every day, doing what I was born to do.

 It was a glorious urban mix, but you didn't dare go outside.

-He's longing for the but at some point the new tech boom began to make its presence felt here and in Bernal Heights, whose sunny hills are close to not only south of market Soma Soma startups, but also the Highway 101 shuttle line to Silicon Valley.
+But at some point, the new tech boom began to make its presence felt here in Bernal Heights, whose sunny hills are close to not only south of market, Soma, Soma startups, but also the Highway 101 shuttle line to Silicon Valley.

 And he's longing for those days.

-Just not as cool as the shoot 'em ups with their Quervo flasks and the cans of Colt 45.
+Yuppies, yuppie types and their Lexuses and beamers drinking wine just not as cool as the shoot-'em-ups with their Cuervo flasks and the cans of Colt 45.

-I just I found this amusing.
+I just found this amusing.

 When I moved here, every house on my block had a different ethnicity.

-There were Latinos, blacks, American Indians, Samoans, Filipinos, they had good union jobs.
+There were Latinos, blacks, American Indians, Samoans, Filipinos.

 They could raise their families here.